Krutonium/zfs-recompress/README.md

 ## REPORTING BUGS
 Please report *zfs-recompress.sh* bugs through [GitHub](https://github.com/gary17/zfs-recompress).

+## WARNING

+**ALWAYS MAKE A BACKUP BEFORE BATCH-PROCESSING COMPUTER FILES IN ANY WAY.**

 ## COPYRIGHT
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

-**ALWAYS MAKE A BACKUP BEFORE BATCH-PROCESSING COMPUTER FILES IN ANY WAY.**

 ## SEE ALSO
 Further information is available through comments within the *zfs-recompress.sh* script itself, readable with any text editor.